How long do guinea pigs live? What should I feed my guinea pig, and what kind of enclosure should my guinea pig live in?

-As guinea pigs reach four to five years of age, owners often notice that they begin ‘slowing down’ and health problems may begin to develop.
+Therefore guinea pigs who are fed a nutritious diet will live longer, healthier lives.
+However, as guinea pigs reach four to five years of age, owners often notice that they begin 'slowing down', and health problems may start to develop.

 2. What type of food, supplements, and treats should a guinea pig eat?

 There are several components to a healthy diet for guinea pigs.
-First, guinea pigs require a grass-based, commercial diet that is specifically formulated to meet the nutritional needs of guinea pigs.
-Next, guinea pigs need a Vitamin C supplement, because they cannot make their own Vitamin C. This can be provided as a water additive (which must be replaced every day) or in the form of vegetables that are high in Vitamin C.
+First, guinea pigs require a grass-based, commercial diet specifically formulated to meet their nutritional needs.
+Next, guinea pigs need a Vitamin C supplement because their bodies cannot make their own.
+This can be provided as a water additive (which must be replaced every day) or in the form of vegetables that are high in Vitamin C.

 3. What is the best housing option for a pet guinea pig?

-Guinea pigs do best when housed in a quiet area, away from a lot of activity.
-Their enclosure should be in a location that is free of drafts and away from direct sunlight.
-Aquariums do not allow for appropriate ventilation.
+Guinea pigs do best when housed in a quiet area, away from any hustle and bustle.
+Their enclosure should be in a location that is free from drafts and away from direct sunlight.
+Aquariums are not appropriate housing because they do not allow proper ventilation.
 Instead, an enclosure with open wire or plastic sides should be used.
-The enclosure should be approximately 30 x 36 inches in size for a single guinea pig, although a larger enclosure is always better.
+The enclosure should be approximately 30 x 36 inches for a single guinea pig, although the larger the enclosure, the better.

-Also, it is best to provide an enclosure with a solid floor that is covered in soft bedding or shavings.
-Grates or wire floors can lead to a number of skin and foot issues in guinea pigs.
-Provide at least one small box or hideaway hut within the enclosure to ensure that your guinea pig has a secure, hidden place to rest.
+Grates or wire floors can lead to various skin and foot issues in guinea pigs.
+Therefore, it is best to provide an enclosure with a solid floor covered in soft bedding or shavings.
+Provide at least one small box or hide within the enclosure to ensure your guinea pig has a secure and safe place to rest.

 4. Does my guinea pig need to see a veterinarian for regular checkups?

-In addition to these routine wellness visits, guinea pigs should be taken to a veterinarian any time that they are showing signs of illness.
+In addition to these routine wellness visits, guinea pigs should be taken to a veterinarian any time they show signs of illness.

 5. Should guinea pigs be kept alone or with other guinea pigs?

 Guinea pigs are very social animals.
-For this reason, it is often best to have two guinea pigs, if you have the space, time, and financial resources to do so.
-If you purchase your guinea pig from a breeder or pet store, you may be able to purchase two guinea pigs that have been housed together since a young age.
-If you decide to add a second guinea pig later, it’s important to introduce the two animals gradually and under close supervision, to ensure that they get along.
+For this reason, it is often best to have two guinea pigs if you have the space, time, and financial resources to do so.
+If you purchase your guinea pig from a breeder or pet store, you may be able to buy two guinea pigs that have been housed together since a young age.
+If you decide to add a second guinea pig later, it's important to introduce the two animals gradually and under close supervision to ensure that they get along.

-Also, be sure that both animals are of the same sex so that you don’t find yourself with an entire litter of newborn guinea pigs that require care!
+Also, be sure that both animals are of the same sex so that you don’t find yourself with an entire litter of newborn guinea pigs to look after!

-6. Is it true that guinea pigs are incapable of vomiting?
+6. Is it true that guinea pigs can’t vomit?

 You may have heard that guinea pigs cannot vomit.
 That’s true!
 Unlike dogs, cats, and humans, guinea pigs lack a vomiting reflex.
 Instead, guinea pigs are like rabbits and horses: they have a gastrointestinal tract that simply isn’t wired to move food upstream from the stomach to the mouth.